This topic discusses each type of resource in Cloud KMS. You can learn more about the hierarchy of resources.

 Depending on the context, a key's properties are shown in a different format.

-- When using the Cloud SDK or the Cloud Key Management Service API, the property is shown as
+- When using the Google Cloud CLI or the Cloud Key Management Service API, the property is shown as

 a string of capital letters, like